zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Solidity,-Docs-and-ABI.rst

 It is expected that each method, together with the contract itself, will be documented in several ways.
-Aside from informal descriptions, each method should come with a formalised method to describe exactly its effect on the state of Ethereum.
+Aside from informal descriptions, each method should come with a formalised method to describe exactly its effect on the state of Expanse.
 It should also include, where possible, pre- and post-conditions on the contract state, and the contract itself should include invariants over its own state, again each translated into natural language.